Hermodice carunculata: Distribution and habitat

 The bearded fireworm lives throughout the tropical coastal waters of the Atlantic Ocean.
 On the eastern side they are found from Algeria to Liberia, and on the western side from the southeast coast of the United States to Guyana, including the Gulf of Mexico and the Caribbean Sea.
-They are also found in the Mediterranean Sea especially around the Italian coasts.
+They are also found in the Mediterranean Sea, especially around the Italian coasts.
 A significant population structure exists between the Caribbean / Brazil population of H. carunculata, and those from the eastern Atlantic (Canary Islands) and eastern Mediterranean.

 This fireworm is found in many marine living environments such as corals, rocks, mud, sand, posidonia, and on drifting wood as well as port infrastructure in shallow water from the surface to 40 m deep.

 Biology

 The bearded fireworm is a voracious predator that supplements its diet with plant material.

-The bearded fireworm is a slow creature, and is not considered a threat to humans unless touched by careless swimmers.
+The bearded fireworm is a slow creature, and is not considered a threat to humans unless touched by unassuming swimmers.
 The bristles, when flared, can penetrate human skin, injecting a powerful neurotoxin and producing intense irritation and a painful burning sensation around the area of contact.
 The sting can also lead to nausea and dizziness.
 This sensation lasts up to a few hours, but a painful tingling may still be felt around the area of contact.
 In case of accidental contact, application and removal of adhesive tape will help remove the spines; applying isopropanol to the area may help alleviate the pain.

 The transcriptome of the bearded fireworm was sequenced and annotated in 2015.